-The HACP has also successfully implemented a MTW local non-traditional development program, the PBV/Gap Financing program, to support various private developers/owners in developing and preserving low-income affordable housing in various mixed-finance projects throughout the city since FY 2016.
+The HACP has also successfully implemented a MTW activity, the PBV/Gap Financing Program, to support various private developers/owners in developing and preserving low-income affordable housing in various mixed-finance projects throughout the city since FY 2016.

 The charts in this plan show projected sources of funds that can be used for capital projects, and projected uses of those funds over the next five (5) years.
-All of these numbers reflect projected obligations (not expenditure) of funds are subject to change based upon funding levels and opportunities, financial and real estate market conditions, new or changing regulations or requirements, or other unforeseen developments.
-The highlights of this plan relating to the repositioning of the HACP's housing stock are as follows:
+All numbers reflect projected obligations (not expenditure) of funds, which are subject to change based upon funding levels and opportunities, financial and real estate market conditions, new or changing regulations or requirements, or other unforeseen developments.